 Prolonged teeth grinding wears down the tooth surface and can chip or fracture individual teeth.
-A persistent headache, generally accompanied by low pain, and/or a sore jaw are common signs of teeth grinding.
+A persistent headache generally accompanied by low pain or a sore jaw are common signs of teeth grinding.
 A dentist will examine your mouth and teeth to determine the appropriate treatment plan.
 In many cases, wearing a mouthguard while sleeping is the most effective solution to this condition.

-Cavities can develop at any age and without proper oral care, untreated cavities quickly affect your oral and overall health.
+Cavities can develop at any age.
+Untreated cavities quickly affect your oral and overall health.
 Cavities and tooth decay are caused when the acid in plaque begins to eat away at the tooth enamel, increasing the risk of tooth decay.

 Common symptoms associated with this oral condition include tooth pain and sensitivity, black or white tooth stains, and a small, visible hole in the tooth.
 There are several treatment options to repair a cavity, including fillings and crowns.
 If a Gainesville dentistry professional discovers the cavity at an early stage, fluoride treatments may restore the enamel.